 - Modify quiz settings so that all students have multiple opportunities to take the quizzes.

-- Course badges and certificates are revealed in the student backend, where users also have access to progress reports.
+- Course badges and certificates are shown in the student backend along with progress reports.

-- A simple coupon code creator helps you make and share the codes to gain more students.
+- A simple coupon code generator helps you make and share the codes to gain more students.

 Namaste!
 LMS flies under the radar, and with limited reviews, it’s easy to feel put off.
 However, Namaste!
 LMS is an easy-to-use plugin with a free version and lots of features.